-Now that you have identified the projects and services that the district currently provides, determine the services and projects that the district would like to initiate (or needs to initiate) that have not been possible in the past.
+Now that you have established the projects and services that the district currently provides, determine the services and projects that the district would like to initiate (or needs to initiate) that have not been possible in the past.
 Dream a little!
-Perhaps the district always wanted to conduct a public relations campaign or host a unique event, but never had the means or volunteers to do it.
+Perhaps the district always wanted to conduct a PR campaign or host a unique training event, but never had the means or volunteers to do it.
 Write down new ways that clubs can be supported or the talent in the district can be utilized.
-Change can be fun and empowering so encourage new ideas and new ways of thinking!
+Change can be fun and empowering so let the ideas dance!

 Complete Step One of the Redistricting Planning Worksheet for each item that should be continued or initiated.
-The worksheet can be found on page 15 of this guide.
+The worksheet can be found on pages 9 and 10 of this guide.